lform/lwind/readme.md

 Tailwind's default containers are disabled in favor of a fluid container system backed by theme tokens.

 - Containers are auto-centered with `margin-left` & `margin-right` set to `auto`.
-- They also have a default padding of `1.5rem`.
+- Padding is responsive: `20px` on mobile, `24px` at `768px` and above.
-- Container widths & padding are configured through CSS theme variables
+- Container widths & padding are configured through CSS theme variables: `--container-padding` (desktop) and `--container-padding-mobile`
 - `container-*` utilities resolve against the matching `--container-*` theme tokens
 - If a class of `px-0` is added to a container, the padding will be disabled
 - If a class of `mx-0` is added to a container, the auto-centering margin will be disabled.